RMS Olympic: Naval service

 In 1916, considerations were made to use Olympic to transport troops to India via the Cape of Good Hope.
 However, on investigation it was decided that the ship was unsuitable for this role, because the coal bunkers, which had been designed for transatlantic runs, lacked the capacity for such a long journey at a reasonable speed.
-Instead, from 1916 to 1917, Olympic was chartered by the Canadian Government to transport troops from Halifax, Nova Scotia to Britain.
-In 1917 she gained 6-inch guns and was painted with a dazzle camouflage scheme to make it more difficult for observers to estimate her speed and heading.
+Instead, from 1916 to 1917, Olympic was chartered by the Canadian government to transport troops from Halifax, Nova Scotia, to Britain.
+In 1917, she gained 6-inch guns and was painted with a dazzle camouflage scheme to make it more difficult for observers to estimate her speed and heading.
 Her dazzle colours were brown, dark blue, light blue, and white.
 Her many visits to Halifax Harbour carrying Canadian troops safely overseas, and back home after the war at Pier 2, made her a favourite symbol in the city of Halifax.
-Noted Group of Seven artist Arthur Lismer made several paintings of her in Halifax.
-A large dance hall, the "Olympic Gardens" was also named in her honour.
-After the United States declared war on Germany in 1917, Olympic also transported thousands of American troops to Britain.
+Noted Group of Seven artist Arthur Lismer made several paintings of Olympic in Halifax.
+A large dance hall, the "Olympic Gardens", was also named in her honour.

+After the United States declared war on Germany, Olympic transported thousands of American troops to Britain.